 Anna has lived her life battling danger and fighting for her family.
 She's been an international spy and has experienced several epic romances, particularly with fellow spy Robert Scorpio.
-The death of her beloved daughter, Robin, has left Anna's life in pieces, and she must begin to put them together.

 -Fighting crime in Port Charles as chief of police.

 -Returning from apparent death to build a relationship with her daughter, Robin.

 -The deaths of her daughters Leora.

 Anna Devane on ABC's "General Hospital"

 An accomplished and versatile actress, Finola Hughes stars as the mysterious Anna Devane on the ABC daytime drama "General Hospital."
 She also portrayed the role on ABC's "All My Children."
 Her performance garnered her an Emmy(r) Award for Outstanding Lead Actress in 1991, as well as three additional nominations in the same category.

 Hughes most recently made her directorial debut in the indie feature "The Bet," a romantic comedy starring Scott Hagood, Mary O'Connor, Portia Thomas and Tim Whitcomb, which is currently in festivals around the country including The Dances With Films Festival.

 Hughes also just completed starring in the indie feature "Platinum," which she stars opposite Kathryn McCormick, Shane Harper, Carolyn Hennesy, David Burtka, Marlowe Peyton and was directed by Alex DiMarco and will be released in 2014.